dchid/AWS-Notes/Containerization/ECS.md

 - An *ECS Cluster* is a logical grouping of of tasks and services which provide capacity for ECS tasks
 - When using ECS with EC2, a cluster will contain one or more EC2 instances

-## ECR

-- *Elastic Container Registry* is a registry to store Docker images for ECS clusters

 ## Launch Types

 - ECS can luanch containers either: